hallmar/Eurorack-Modules/Polyg/readme.md

 Software: MIT license

-But if you want to sell or do something wit the software or hardware then it'd be nice to include my name somewhere :)
+But if you want to sell or do something with the software or hardware then it'd be nice to include my name and link to my Github somewhere :)

 ## Acknowledgments
 Alot of the inspiration for this project came from the [String Theory](https://makesynthsnotwar.com/modules/stringtheory/) eurorack module by Make Synths Not War.